May, the last month of the spring in

 February through

-September, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for the ordinary person.

-Note: The average daily UV index of 12 in May transform into the following instructions:
+Note: The maximum daily UV index of 12 in May interprets into the following recommendations: